ale356/csv-frontend/README.md

 ## Project Overview

-This project is a full-stack web application designed to upload CSV files containing user data and store them in a PostgreSQL database via a REST API built using .NET (C#).
-The application was developed with a frontend using Angular (TypeScript) and implements form validation for user fields.
+This repository contains the **frontend** of a full-stack web application designed to upload CSV files containing user data and store them in a PostgreSQL database via a REST API built using .NET (C#).
+The frontend is developed using Angular (TypeScript) and implements form validation for user fields.
 Invalid fields are clearly displayed in a table for easy user identification.
-Additionally, the project includes automated unit tests for both the frontend (using Jasmine) and the backend (using xUnit) to ensure functionality and stability.
+Additionally, the project includes automated unit tests for the frontend (using Jasmine), ensuring functionality and stability.

 ### Key Features 🛠️
 - Upload CSV files containing user data 📂.